Rankarusu/gccli/README.md

-# gccli
+# gccli - Galactic Center CLI

 CLI to determine whether the galactic center is visible on a given day at given coordinates.
-Takes into account sun, moon,and weather
+Takes into account sun, moon, and weather.

 Can output plain text, json and ICS formatted text.

 Built with [Bun](https://github.com/oven-sh/bun), [Commander](https://github.com/tj/commander.js) and [Astronomy Engine](https://github.com/cosinekitty/astronomy)